-If you are like me, you like to save money, and I assume you want to save money on Amtrak.
-This article shares some of my tips and tricks and other tips shared by Amtrak.
+If you like to save money, you probably want to save money on Amtrak.
+In this article, I’ll share some tips and tricks I have discovered over my years of travel.

-Let’s see if we can save you some cash!
+Let’s see if we can help you save some cash so that we can travel more.

-1) Save money on Amtrak: Sign up for their emails
+1) Save money on Amtrak by getting their emails

 Stay up to date on the latest Amtrak deals.